ElChaderino/The-Squiggle-Interpreter/README.md

 - **Source Localization**
   Uses forward and inverse modeling (LORETA, sLORETA, and eLORETA) for source localization and visualizes these on 3D brain surfaces.

+- **Vigilance Detection**
+  Provides epoch-level vigilance classification based on Alpha/Theta power ratios.
+Outputs include hypnogram-style visualizations and colored vigilance strips to represent arousal states (A1–C).
+Useful for assessing fatigue, attention regulation, insomnia patterns, and pre-sleep transitions.
+All plots are optimized for dark mode and suitable for clinical interpretation.

 - **Clinical Metrics and Detailed Reports**
   Integrates site-specific clinical metrics (such as percentage change in Alpha power and Theta/Beta ratio) and generates comprehensive HTML reports with interactive dropdowns and detailed plots.